 ~ Son William Hinerman ~

-He never married but was a well known farmer, "a member of the Windy Gap Church of God and was a highly respected citizen," said the Waynesburg Republican.
-At the death of their father in 1900, the father bequeathed the home farm to Williams' brother Albert, but charged him with providing William with "reasonable care" and to "furnish a decent burial ... and to erect tombstones at our graves."
+William never married but was a well known farmer, "a member of the Windy Gap Church of God and was a highly respected citizen," said the Waynesburg Republican.
+At the death of their father in 1900, the father bequeathed the home farm to Williams' brother Albert, but charged him to provide William with "reasonable care" and to "furnish a decent burial ... and to erect tombstones at our graves."
 He also received a payout of $5 from the estate.